• Home

 Piz La Varella (Lavarela) summit cross.

-The name of this mountain is available around in many different versions as you will see below in the basic data.
-I am using the name as it is written on the summit cross, i.e., La Varella.
+The mountain has many different name versions, as you will see below in the basic data.
+I use the name written on the summit cross, i.e., La Varella.
+You can climb this mountain together with the nearby Cima Conturines, which is 9 meters higher.
+You will see a photo of it below.

 • Name versions: La Varella, Lavarella, Lavarela, Piz La Varella.